 - Authors names and addresses

-- A complete table of contents for each issue that includes the page/article number for each article (unless journal is being published as single articles)
+- A complete table of contents for each issue that includes the page or article number for each article (unless the journal is being published as single articles)

-Labeling these identifiers in both source articles and in citations helps insure their proper use by those referencing the article and correct labeling by abstracting and indexing firms such as Thomson Reuters.
+- Follow these guidelines for article identifiers in both source articles and in citations; this helps ensure their proper use by those referencing the article:

-- Each article must be assigned a unique page number or article number (whichever numbering scheme is being used) within any one given issue.
-Additionally, article numbers must be unique within an entire volume number.
-If the same article numbers are repeated in each issue within a volume, ambiguities will result when citing the original article.
-A citation to V 20, art.
-1, May 2002, (even when adding the author's name), would be difficult to find if V 20, art.
-1 June 2002 also exists.
-Avoid duplication of article numbers.
+- Each article must be assigned a unique article number or include continuous pagination (whichever numbering scheme is being used).
+If the same article numbers are repeated in each issue within a volume, ambiguities will result when citing the original article

-- Consider references to your journal — instruct authors to include the following information when citing your e-journal:
+- Instruct authors to include the following information when citing your e-journal: